-(a) our total liability in connection with each matter on which you instruct us will not exceed thirty million kroner (DKK30,000,000);
+(a) our total liability in connection with each matter on which you instruct us will not exceed forty two million kroner (DKK42,000,000);

 (b) we will not be liable to you for any indirect or consequential loss or for any of the following losses (whether or not those losses are considered by the law to flow “directly” (i.e. naturally) from the relevant breach or negligence), namely loss of profits, loss of contracts, loss of anticipated savings, loss of or damage to goodwill);